 Tariffs of 20 percent or more have already been touted for a range of imports.
 Not just from the People’s Republic of China – which the US empire now considers a serious rival – but also from Europe, Canada, and Mexico (some have even suggested a 500 percent tariff on cars from Mexico).

-Tariffs raise the price of imported goods and ease downward pressure on the prices of goods produced in the United States—assuming that the local goods to replace said imports exist.
+It should be noted that those most hurt by these tariffs would be the American consumer, as the companies that import the goods being taxed would obviously offset the cost by raising prices.
+Tariffs raise the price of imported goods and ease downward pressure on the prices of goods produced locally in the United States—assuming that the local goods to replace said imports even exist.

 Tariffs also reduce world trade and global economic growth, especially when they provoke retaliatory trade wars.
 The size of the US economy may offer it some protection from these wars but that won’t help US allies in Europe that are far more dependent on international trade.